NVIDIA/cuda-quantum/docs/sphinx/index.rst

 ************

 Welcome to the CUDA Quantum documentation page!
+You are browsing the documentation for |version| version of CUDA Quantum.

 **CUDA Quantum** is a single-source, modern C++ programming model and compiler platform for the quantum acceleration of existing heterogeneous computing architectures.